 The laptop itself looks really good.
 It is slim and lightweight which means it’ll be easy to pop in your bag and use on the go.
 It has that classic gaming look, using a backlit red keyboard.

 What is good is that it’s not too over the top and could fit easily into any environment without looking odd.
 The texture pattern on the casing is quite odd when matched with the bright red, but it’s all preference.

 The screen is a little disappointing, offering high resolutions but falling behind in terms of color quality and dim brightness, something that isn’t too uncommon with gaming laptops.

-Aside from these small issues, this is a really good laptop and would be a decent option for some entry-level gamers.
+Despite these small issues, it earns its place among the best gaming laptops under $800.
+This is a really good gaming laptop and would be a decent option for some entry-level gamers.

 CPU: AMD Ryzen 5 3550H CPU 3.7GHz | GPU: AMD Radeon RX560X| RAM: 8GB DDR4 | Screen: 17.3-inch (1920×1080) | Storage: 512GB SSD | Battery: 48WHr | Dimensions: 15.7 x 11 x 1.1 inches | Weight: 6 lbs

 Will struggle with AAA Games